 Seven states have no income tax and instead, rely on sales and property tax.
 This makes them prime choices for full-timers.
 They are Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
 Of these, Florida, South Dakota, and Texas are some of the most popular choices because they also have liberal vehicle registration rules.

-If you want all the details on state taxes, the Tax Foundation: State Taxes page is a fantastic, up to date resource for your research.
+If you want all the details on state taxes, the Tax Foundation: State Taxes page is a fantastic, up-to-date resource for your research.

 Nearly all insurance in the US is based on State law and regulation.
-Furthermore, most insurance companies factor zip code into their pricing models.
+Furthermore, most insurance companies factor zip codes into their pricing models.
 This means your home state matters a great deal in both what kind of insurance is available to you and how much you will pay for it.
-If you get subsidized health care through Medicaid or the ACA (Obamacare) that also varies state to state in many respects.
+If you get subsidized health care through Medicaid or the ACA (Obamacare) that also varies from state to state in many respects.

 Of course, the price is only the beginning of the considerations.
 You will want a plan that has the kind of coverage you are interested in and you will need one that allows for coverage wherever you are in the country.
 Most plans are focused on a network of local providers.
 It’s worth knowing the basic plan types with respect to providers.

 - HMO: These only offer coverage for in-network providers